Pentecostal Churches Are God's Divine Pattern

 Leviticus 23:34 Say to the Israelites: “On the fifteenth day of the seventh month the LORD’s Feast of Tabernacles begins, and it lasts for seven days.”

-• This is the great cycle of harvest feasts that God established for ancient Israel: Passover in the first month, Pentecost (“weeks”) in the third month, and Tabernacles in the seventh month.
-An excellent, in-depth teaching on these three feasts of Israel, with their New Testament significance, has been published by bible teacher Elton McMillan.
+- • This is the great cycle of harvest feasts that God established for ancient Israel: Passover in the first month, Pentecost (“weeks”) in the third month, and Tabernacles in the seventh month.

-• For our briefer purposes, our New Testament Passover is Jesus Christ’s self-sacrifice for us and for our salvation as the Lamb of God (1 Corinthians 5:7).
+- • Our New Testament Passover is Jesus Christ’s self-sacrifice for us and for our salvation as the Lamb of God (1 Corinthians 5:7).
 Our Pentecost is the mighty baptism with the Holy Spirit described in Acts 1:4-8 and Acts 2:1-4.
 Tabernacles was Israel’s year-end harvest feast and represented the final ingathering of that year’s crops.
 Most bible scholars teach that we have not yet experienced that in its New Testament fullness.

 The power of Pentecost is still being demonstrated mightily in the 21st century.
 I offer one closing example for your encouragement.
 The German evangelist Reinhard Bonnke in the year 2000 received a vision from the Lord for the winning of 100 million souls in Africa in the first decade of this century.
 Brother Bonnke ministers in the mighty power of the baptism with the Holy Spirit.
 Many thousands are healed in his African crusades.
 Literally hundreds of thousands are baptized in the Holy Spirit.
 How is the 100 million soul vision succeeding?
 Brother Bonnke reports that in the first five years of this decade their ministry has registered 42 million documented salvations in Africa!

-• Pentecostal churches and ministry are God’s standard.
+- • Pentecostal churches and ministry are God’s standard.
 Jesus began His Church in the power of Pentecost.
 The early preachers and church planters like Philip, Peter, and Paul took that Pentecostal power with them.
 They taught it to their new converts, who received the powerful baptism with the Holy Spirit in their cities and towns stretching from Israel across Asia Minor, and into Europe.
 Pentecost changed the ancient world.
-Pentecost can change our world today and greatly enhance the spread of the kingdom of God.
+Pentecost can change our world today and can greatly advance the growth and expansion of the kingdom of God.

 • As the apostle Peter said on the early Church’s first Day of Pentecost (Acts 2:1, 38), the promise of the Holy Spirit’s mighty power “...is for you and your children and for all who are far off — for all whom the Lord our God will call.”